Ok, it wasn’t forever… we’ve been back twice to visit.

 And now we LOVE our new home!

 And really, the whole world is your home!
 And, all people should feel comfortable being with other people in different countries as well as in the country you live in!
 America was a nice place to grow up and I’m grateful for my life there, but there are so many places in the world that are beautiful and amazing and safe and FUN, I just never believed it could be possible!
 From when I was a teenager, I really felt called to move to Australia.
 I only miss a few things from living in America, and it’s mostly the people.
 But, we’ve made a new home here, and we love it.
 I’m so glad I made that scary leap 10 years ago, because there’s nowhere else I would rather be!
 If you’re thinking of moving to another country, look at the logistics of it, and go for it!
 You can (usually) always go back.
+You may even want to keep your property and rent it out even though you’ve moved out of state; this Roofstock out of state real estate investing guide might be of assistance to those in this situation.

 Thinking of Moving?
 Be realistic…